ENO Response is a training scheme for aspiring journalists and opera critics.

 How will it work?

-Each participant will be provided with one free ticket to each of the ENO’s ten operas in the upcoming 2022/23 season which opens at the end of September 2022 and closes at the end of April 2023 (key dates listed below).
+Each participant will be provided with one free ticket to each of the ENO’s nine operas in the upcoming 2023/24 Season which opens mid-September 2023 and closes mid-March 2024 (key dates listed below).
 They will meet and network with fellow ENO Response participants and journalists at the opening nights.

 After attending the opening night of an opera, participants will have 48 hours to submit a review.
 Each participant will be partnered with mentors from The Critics’ Circle to receive tailored feedback on their writing across the season.
 It will be up to the participant and their mentor to schedule an hour-long Zoom (or similar) mentoring session after each review has been submitted, to receive feedback on their writing and discuss the opera.